fredericaltorres/Jint.Ex/README.md

 ### Implementing Custom Asynchronous Api

-Jint allow to expose C# methods, class and singleton to the JavaScript world.
+Jint allows to expose C# methods, class and singleton object to the JavaScript world.
 With Jint.Ex you can implement true asynchronous method.
 Like the method read() of the singleton object storage.

 ```javascript